panzerdp/dmitripavlutin.com/content/posts/080-arrow-vs-regular-functions/index.md

 commentsThreadId: differences-between-arrow-and-regular-functions
 ---

-In JavaScript you can define functions in many ways.
+In JavaScript, you can define functions in many ways.

 The first standard way is by using the `function` keyword: